arthurabello/nla-assignment-2/assignment.typ

 BOTA AS PORRA DOS GRAFICO

-= Least Squares with QR adn SVD decompositions
+= Least Squares with QR and SVD decompositions

-We have shown the solutions to the least squares problem $A x = b$, but this problem could be solved with factorizations of $A$, such as the QR and SVD, in the following sections we will define these factorizations and use them to solve the least squares problem.
+We have shown the solutions to the least squares problem $A x = b$, but this problem could be solved with factorizations of $A$, such as the QR and SVD, in the following sections we will show these factorizations and use them to solve the least squares problem.

 == QR